Nexthink distributes the Collector for macOS as a disk image (.dmg) file with the following contents:

 Find the package file (Nexthink_Collector-<version>.pkg) and the csi app inside the image file.

-Download the Customer Key and default Root Certificate from the master Appliance:
+Download the Customer Key and default Root Certificate from the primary Appliance:

-Log in to the Web Console of the master Appliance as admin.
+Log in to the Web Console of the primary Appliance as admin.

 Select the Appliance tab at the top of the Web Console.